UkrainianProgrammer/Utils/README.md

 # Utils
-Various programs to simplify, automate, and practice coding.
+Various programs to simplify tasks, automate workflows, and practice coding.

 ## Content
 I update this repo on a weekly basis and use these functions myself.